HengamehShahrooei/HengamehShahrooei/_pages/about.md

 🔬My research interests are in using tools like AI, machine learning, blockchain, and digital twins to make supply chains more efficient, sustainable, and easier to manage in real life.

-🌍I truly  believe that information and knowledge are what can save the world, and I want to play a role in this mission.
+🌍I deeply care about this field because I truly believe that as we work to improve people's lives and make everyday processes more convenient, we also have responsibility to take care of our planet.
+I hope to contribute to creating smarter, greener systems that preserve the Earth for the future.